 All Company business records and communications shall be clear, truthful and accurate.
 Employees, officers and directors of the Company shall avoid exaggeration, guesswork, legal conclusions and derogatory remarks or characterizations of people and companies.
 This applies to communications of all kinds, including email and "informal" notes or memos.
 Records should always be handled according to the Company's record retention policies.
-If an employee, officer or director is unsure whether a document should be retained, consult a supervisor or the Legal Department before proceeding.
+If an employee, officer or director is unsure whether a document should be retained, consult a supervisor or the Audit Committee of the Board before proceeding.